 Project Management Pitfalls

-Not all goes well while managing a project.
-A list of project management pitfalls that can be avoided while executing a project is appended.
+Here is a list of project management pitfalls that can be avoided while executing a project.

 All projects whether small or large should have a clear well defined scope.
 The scope definition should also be included while assigning work to various sub contractors or vendors liable to supply products / services.
 Lack of clarity in scope between buyer and seller and the associated vendors, suppliers, subcontractors affects the overall project health.